 Includes positive inotropic and vasoactive medications that have positive inotropic properties such as Dopamine, Neosynephrine, Epinephrine, Norepinephrine, Dobutamine, Isoproterenol, Vasopressin, Milrinone, and Levosimendan.
+Update Sept 2022 - Do not capture IV phosphodiesterase inhibitors (suchas Remodulin & Taldalifil) in SEQ 1130.

 This field is in the risk models.
 Use of inotropic agents preoperatively is associated with increased risk of mortality and morbidity- including renal failure, prolonged vent, reoperation, and length of stay.